 Here are some photos of the tour and animals.
 The most common animals you will see on the Palo Verde National Park boat tour are iguanas, crocodiles, white face monkey, howler monkey, herons and birds.

 We have done this tour 4 times during different times of the year.
-March was a great time to see migratory birds and crocodiles.
+March is a great time to see migratory birds and crocodiles.
 We went during low tide and there are a lot of crocodiles during low tide.

 We have also went in November.
 During this time, we saw a ton more monkeys and iguanas.
 In May and August, we saw lots of crocodiles and baby crocodiles but not quite as many birds.